upcrob/jOTP/README.md

 ## Configuration

-jOTP configuration and log files are stored in a directory called, '.jotp' within the (application server) user's home directory.
+jOTP configuration and log files are stored in a directory called, '.jotp' within the (application server) user's home directory by default.
 When jOTP starts up, it will try to read in a YAML file called, 'config.yaml' stored within this directory.
+To store this information in a location other than
+'(USER HOME)/.jotp', set the new path in the `com.upcrob.jotp.config.dir` JVM property.

 ### Example `config.yaml`